NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ```

 Once you've successfully completed the above steps you can deactivate your Conda
-environment using `conda deactivate` and continue with the setup for the other
+environment using `mamba deactivate` and continue with the setup for the other
 tools.

 > **Windows users** <br>